123sandra/Brain_Tumor-Prediction/README.md

 # Brain_Tumor-Prediction
-Brain Tumor prediction using CNN with a 100 precentage accuracy!
+Brain Tumor prediction using CNN with a 100 percentage accuracy!